rnnh/bioinfo-notebook/docs/cl_intro.md

 ## Relative paths

 From the `bioinfo-notebook/` working directory, all of the files in this project can be accessed using *relative paths*.
-Without paths, the program only knows which file or directory to look for.
+Without paths, the program only knows which file or directory to look for in the working directory.
 With paths, the program knows which file or directory to look for *and* how to get to it from the working directory.

 The `ls` command can be used to list the content of the `bioinfo-notebook/data/` from the `bioinfo-notebook/` working directory using `ls data/`.